adamh-broad/single_cell_airway/PulseSeq.md

-Analysis of 'pulse-seq' lineage trace of 65,000 airway epithelial cells
+Analysis of 'pulse-seq' lineage trace of 65,265 airway epithelial cells
 ================

 Load required R packages
 ------------------------

-### Can be installed using 'install.package'
+### Can be installed using 'install.packages'

 ``` r
 library(NMF)